 - Annual Fundraising Registration

 - Ongoing Nonprofit Compliance - Learn more here and here

 - Connect with your state association of nonprofits - Kentucky Nonprofit Network (KNN).
 Stay up-to-date with KNN's e-news, take advantage of events and other resources, and join as a nonprofit member!

 - KNN has many resources, sample policies, and more in the Member Information Center.
 Join KNN today!

 - How to Start a Nonprofit from our partner, The National Council of Nonprofits

 - Step-by-Step Guide for Forming your Kentucky Nonprofit

 - Case Study: Tax Exempt in 14 Days

-This content is provided by Harbor Compliance, a valued partner of Kentucky Nonprofit Network and provider of compliance solutions for nonprofits.
+Much of this content is provided by Harbor Compliance, a valued partner of Kentucky Nonprofit Network and provider of compliance solutions for nonprofits.
 For more information, contact 888-998-5895 or firstname.lastname@example.org.

 © 2012 - 2018 Harbor Compliance.
 All rights reserved.
 Harbor Compliance is a registered trademark of Harbor Business Compliance Corporation.
 Harbor Compliance is not an accounting or law firm and does not provide tax, financial, or legal advice.